Efficient computation of the singular value decomposition with linear photonic circuits

 \section{Discussion}

-The presented analysis shows that photonic chips yield promising solutions for increasing the energy efficiency of purely digital systems.
+The presented analysis shows that PICs yield promising solutions for increasing the energy efficiency of purely digital systems.
+We demonstrated that already for small matrix sizes of $n \approx 10^2$ a hybrid approach outperforms single core implementations in terms of runtime and even multi core implementations in terms of energy efficiency.

 Computing the SVD is a core component of various modern data processing algorithms.
 Efficiency gains thus carry over to a multitude of methods including other linear algebraic primitives such as matrix inversion and solving linear systems.
-In future work it would be desirable to identify further basic operations that can be outsourced to photonic components, and to design advanced hybrid methods for SVD computations and other important primitives, challenging digital state-of-the-art algorithms both in terms of runtime and energy efficiency.
+In future work, it would be desirable to identify further basic operations that can be outsourced to photonic components, and to design advanced hybrid methods for SVD computations and other important primitives, challenging digital state-of-the-art algorithms both in terms of runtime and energy efficiency.